-Pending deployment of the funds in securities in terms of investment objective of the Scheme, the AMC may park the funds of the Scheme in short term deposits of the Scheduled Commercial Banks, subject to the guidelines issued by SEBI from time to time.
+Pending deployment of the funds in securities the Scheme may invest in short term deposits of the Scheduled Commercial Banks, subject to the guidelines issued by SEBI from time to time.
+The scheme may invest in units of debt and liquid mutual fund schemes of Axis AMC or in such schemes of any other mutual funds.